Business Value

 That $1.2 million gap doesn’t require a larger business.
 It requires a more transferable one.

-The preparation work takes 2–3 years and costs relatively little compared to what it returns.
+The preparation work takes 2 to 3 years and costs relatively little compared to what it returns.
+CT Acquisitions (2026) documented that sellers who completed a sell-side quality of earnings review before listing closed deals at 80 to 85% probability versus 65 to 75% for those who skipped it.
 The owners who look back and wish they’d done more aren’t the ones who over-prepared.
 They’re the ones who started too late.

 Common questions owners ask